 * Analsyst say full-year guidance may be too conservative

-BERLIN, April 29 (Reuters) - Record sales of luxury Audis and Porsches boosted Volkswagen's operating profit 22 percent in the first quarter, and analysts said they expected the German carmaker's 2014 earnings guidance.
+BERLIN, April 29 (Reuters) - Record sales of luxury Audis and Porsches boosted Volkswagen's first-quarter operating profit by 22 percent and left analysts expecting an upward revision of the German carmaker's 2014 earnings guidance.

-Publishing first-quarter results on Tuesday, VW stuck to its outlook given in February, saying group operating margin could be between 5.5 and 6.5 percent after 5.9 percent last year.
+The German group stuck to its previous guidance in Tuesday's quarterly results, saying that its operating margin could be between 5.5 and 6.5 percent after 5.9 percent last year.
 In February it also said that economic conditions need to improve, especially in Europe, for it to achieve record full-year profit.

 But analysts said the carmaker was understating its prospects.
-Its first-quarter operating profit of 2.86 billion euros ($3.96 billion) beat the average estimate in a Reuters poll of analysts by over four percent.
+Its first-quarter operating profit of 2.86 billion euros ($3.96 billion) beat the average estimate in a Reuters poll of analysts by more than 4 percent.

-"There's an 80-percent chance that VW will raise its guidance in the next 3-4 months," Frankfurt-based Metzler Bank analyst Juergen Pieper said, citing the recovering European economy and growing production savings from efforts to boost commonality of parts across VW's many brands and models.
+"There's an 80 percent chance VW will raise its guidance in the next three to four months," Frankfurt-based Metzler Bank analyst Juergen Pieper said, citing the recovering European economy and growing production savings from efforts to boost commonality of parts across VW's many brands and models.

-Quarterly deliveries of Audis and Porsches, which account for about two-thirds of VW group earnings before interest and tax (EBIT), were up 11.7 percent and 4.5 percent respectively to 413,000 and 38,700 cars.
+First-quarter deliveries of Audi and Porsche models, which account for about two thirds of VW group earnings before interest and tax (EBIT), were up 11.7 percent and 4.5 percent respectively to 413,000 and 38,700 cars.

-VW's results in the first quarter of 2013 had been hit by about 350 million euros of provisions at the engineering division MAN SE for a failed power plant project, and the cost of an overseas vehicle recall.
+By comparison, VW's results in the first quarter of 2013 had been hit by about 350 million euros of provisions at the engineering division MAN SE for a failed power plant project and the cost of an overseas vehicle recall.

-VW expects to increase group deliveries slightly from last year's record 9.7 million vehicles, and says will come in within a range of 3 percent around last year's 197 billion euros. ($1 = 0.7223 Euros)
+VW expects to increase 2014 group deliveries slightly from last year's record 9.7 million vehicles and says sales will come in within a range of 3 percent around last year's 197 billion euros. ($1 = 0.7223 Euros)